4d/docs/docs/REST/authUsers.md

 The `authentify()` function must be implemented in the [DataStore class](../ORDA/ordaClasses.md#datastore-class) of the project and must be called through a REST request.

-This function is the entry point of initial REST requests (i.e. requests not already executed within a web session) when the "force login" mode is enabled: any other function call or data access is rejected until a session is opened.
+This function is the only available entry point from REST guest sessions when the "force login" mode is enabled: any other function call or data access is rejected until the session acquires privileges.

 The function can receive any authentication or contextual information as [parameter(s)](classFunctions.md#parameters) and can return any value.
 Since this function can only be called from a REST request, parameters must be passed through the body of the POST request.